romaintilhac/romaintilhac.github.io/cabo-ortegal/fieldguide.md

 Ultramafic rocks are mainly exposed in the *Herbeira* (12.5 km<sup>2</sup>), *Limo* (6.6 km<sup>2</sup>) and *Uzal* (3.6 km<sup>2</sup>) massifs (**Fig_ultramafics**), but also in ~40 sparse harzburgitic outcrops within *Bacariza* granulites, interpreted by some authors as tectonic windows.
 The massifs are always in contact with granulites except on the W edge of the *Uzal* massif, where they are in tectonic contact with the *Chímparra* gneiss.

-Minor ultramafic rocks occur along the shear zone (*Carreiro* shear zone) that represents the contact between the Upper and Lower Tectonic (Ophiolitic) unit (Azcárraga _et al._, 2002).
+Minor ultramafic rocks occur along the shear zone (*Carreiro* shear zone) that represents the W contact between the Upper and Lower Tectonic (Ophiolitic) unit (Vogel, 1967; Azcárraga _et al._, 2002).
 Among them, mylonitic garnet (Grt)-facies harzburgites and olivine (Ol) orthopyroxenites have been interpreted as buried serpentinite indicating HP conditions up to 3 GPa (Gil Ibarguchi _et al._, 1999).
 These rocks are not further discussed here.

 <img src="cabo-ortegal/fieldguide_figures/map-ultramafics.png"
 style="max-width: 100%; max-height: 1000px; height: auto;"/>